Monuments of Australia: Centre Point Tower

 Also known as the Sydney Tower, the Centre Point tower is located in the CBD of Sydney.
 The tower is known for being the tallest building in Sydney, as well as being the second tallest observation tower in the southern hemisphere.
 The tower began construction in 1975, and became open to public use in 1981 and since then has been involved in many important cultural events, including the 2000 Sydney Olympic games, and as such stands as an important monumental feature to the Australian people.

 Sovereign Hill

-Sovereign Hill is an open site set to imitate the local area during and after the initial Gold Rush that overtook Ballarat, Victoria, Australia in mid 1800's.
-Open since 1970, the site spans across almost 15 hectares of land, and many facilities are included in the complex; such as bars, cafe's and museums.
+Sovereign Hill is an open site set to imitate the local area during and after the initial Gold Rush that overtook Ballarat, Victoria, Australia in the mid 1800s.
+Open since 1970, the site spans across almost 15 hectares of land, and many facilities are included in the complex; such as bars, café's and museums.
 The complex routinely participates in real-life re-enactments of everyday life for those who lived in the era, and as such over 200,000 people visit the site every year.